 Dig Dug gameplay

 Taking five days to film, the full ad ran in theatres during the summer of 1982, while a shorter 30 second version ran on TV.
-Originally, 60′s singing and dancing sensation Chubby Checker (The Twist) was to sing the catchy theme song in the ad, but Atari ultimately went with a younger singer, perhaps for reasons of demographics.
+Originally, 60’s singing and dancing sensation Chubby Checker (The Twist) was to sing the catchy theme song in the ad, but Atari ultimately went with a younger singer, perhaps for reasons of demographics.
 You can hear Chubby’s versionhere on the Atari Museum Public Group on Facebook.
 The song was posted by Matt Osborne, the son of Don Osborne, who was Atari’s VP of Marketing at the time.
 Upon listening to it, I’m sure you’ll agree that Atari made a huge mistake not going with Chubby.

 As for the visuals, the various special effects in the ad were handled by production designer Jim Spencer and crew, who among other projects had the effects-laden movie Poltergeist under their belt.
 They would subsequently work on films like Innerspace and Gremlins.

 Created by advertising agency Young & Rubicam and directed by Manny Perez, the spot would go on to snag a 1983 Clio award in the Cinema and Advertising category.
 It might not be high art, but at least it reflects the most important aspect of the video game it’s shilling: it’s a lot of fun.
 It also got the job done for Atari; by their estimations the theatrical ad and shortened TV spots had by August of 1982 increased public awareness of Dig Dug by a whopping 227% over markets without the ads.
 This converted into 30% higher coin drops for the arcade game in those same markets.
 I can Dig that!

 The original 3rd-party video game maker for the Atari 2600, Activision apparently saw the writing on the wall in 1983.
 That was the year they made their move from consoles onto computer platforms, such as porting Kaboom! and River Raid to the Atari 8-bit XL line as seen in this ad.
 Moving to computer platforms helped the storied company survive the big video game crash of 1983-84, allowing them to become one of the biggest video game companies still around today.